Are solar panels worth it in the UK?

 With a background in statistics and data science, Steve is in charge of product direction at Loop and has worked at multiple successful startups.

-Things to consider before you get solar panels
+Important things to consider before going solar

 Like any other home improvement or piece of technology, there are a few issues you should take into account before you purchase a solar panel system.